 The Perfect Way To Protect Your Portfolio In This Market

-So, while stocks might have a ceiling, they might also have a floor.
+But those are discussions for another day.
+The point is, while stocks might have a ceiling, they might also have a floor.
 If that’s the case, we could be facing a range-bound market.
 And I have the perfect strategy in mind for this kind of market — one that not only protects your portfolio, but also earns extra income in the process…

 Get Paid To Protect Your Portfolio